gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 default-off state at startup.

 <a id="fr-out-02"></a>**FR-OUT-02** On an approved decision the relay shall be pulsed for the
-configured activation duration, asynchronously, so the UI result is not delayed by the pulse.
+activation duration, asynchronously, so the UI result is not delayed by the pulse.
+The duration uses the relay driver's built-in default (currently 3 s in `relay_api.open_door`); no separate configuration parameter is required.

 <a id="fr-out-03"></a>**FR-OUT-03** Relay actuation shall emit a `relay_opened` event.

-<a id="fr-out-04"></a>**FR-OUT-04** A Wiegand transmitter shall be initialised and reserved for a
+<a id="fr-out-04"></a>**FR-OUT-04** Wiegand-transmitter initialisation failure shall be non-fatal.
-future external-controller mode; it is **not** used as an access output in this release.
-Its initialisation failure shall be non-fatal.
+(The external-controller output mode itself is out of scope, [§12.3](#123-out-of-scope-for-this-release).)

 <a id="fr-out-05"></a>**FR-OUT-05** If the relay is disabled or fails to initialise, the terminal
 shall continue to operate and log the condition, degrading gracefully rather